 Anyone who has spent time in our parks knows just how much they need the extra funding.
 Take a look at the deferred maintenance for the National Park Service and you will see exactly what I mean.
 Will the extra funding from the fee increases get the parks all the additional funding they need?
 Of course not.
 However, it is something, and something is desperately needed.

 My understanding is that 80% of the fees collected at the parks stays within the park where the fee was collected.
 The other 20% is collected and goes to fund the less frequented parks that may not collect as much money in fees.
 That means this extra funding from the park fee increases can go directly towards the deferred maintenance backlog at our parks.

 Limited Fee Increases

 If you are a frequent visitor to our national parks, you are probably already aware of how the entrance fees work.
 However, for those who aren’t familiar, I will give you a brief run-down.

-The current weekly park fee for the parks that would be effected by the fee increase is between $25-$30 for a week’s entry.
+The current weekly park fee for the parks that would be affected by the fee increase is between $25-$30 for a week’s entry.
 The proposed fee increase would raise that price to upwards of $70 for a week’s entry.

 It is a common misconception that the entrance fees for our national parks are per-person, but they are not.
 Fees are charged on entry per car, not per person.
 This means that the fee increase isn’t as large as it may seem on a per person basis.
 For a family of five traveling in one car, the fee increase would be as much as $9 per person.

 It is also important to point out that the fee increase is only going to be in effect during the busy peak season, and only at select parks.
 During the non-peak season, the entry fees would remain the same.
 The proposed fee increase would only be in effect during peak season at the following 17 national parks: